Israel, Gaza violence overshadows Biden's domestic plans - WTMJ

 “He’s been doing this long enough to know that the best way to end an international conflict is typically not to debate it in public,” she said.

-During his tour of the Dearborn facilities Biden kept the focus on jobs, the car enthusiast marveling at new technology — he even took a truck for a quick test drive — while stressing the importance of his infrastructure plan.
+During his tour of the Dearborn facilities, Biden kept the focus on jobs.
+The president, a car enthusiast, marveled at the new technology — he even took a truck for a quick test drive — while stressing the importance of his infrastructure plan.

 “The future of the auto industry is electric.
 There’s no turning back,” Biden said.
 “The real question is whether we’ll lead or we’ll fall behind in the race to the future.”